globaleaks/whistleblowing-software/REST-spec.md

                             'views': <Int view count> }]
            }

-           `/download_material`, used to download the material from the submission.
-Can only be requested if the user is a Receiver and the relative download count is < max_downloads.

-           * Request:
-           {'id': <material_id>}

-          * Response:
-           Stauts Code: 200 (OK)

         _ If t_id is invalid
           Status Code: 204 (No Content)
           { error-message: 'requested Tip ID is expired or invalid' }

+    :DELETE
+        Used to delete a submission if the users has sufficient priviledges.
+        Administrative settings can configure if all or some, receivers or WB, can delete the submission. default is False.

+        * Response:
+          If the user has right permissions:
+          Status Code: 200 (OK)

+        _ If the user has not permission:
+          Status Code: 204 (No Content)

 `/tip/<string t_id>/add_comment`